 The Applicant did not experience price depression, but its prices did not increase in line with its increases in costs and the Applicant, therefore, experienced price suppression.

-The Commission considered the comments received from interested parties on the Applicant's pricing policy.
+The Commission considered the comments received from interested parties on the pricing of the Applicant.

 5.4 CONSEQUENT IMPACT OF THE DUMPED IMPORTS ON THE INDUSTRY

 Examination under Article 3.4